 Latest updates: WC64, SF58

 Updating the SIAM Windows Menu

 When each new simulation is released we produce a new version of our Windows menu to include it.
 This new menu is included with older simulations only when they are modified.
-So, for example, if you install an older simulation after installing Yarnton Junction, the Yarnton Junction simulation will have disappeared from the menu.
-As a simple fix, we are now providing as a separate download just the latest Windows menu; you can download it here.
+So, for example, if you install an older simulation after installing Penzance 1950, the Penzance 1950 simulation will have disappeared from the menu.
+As a simple fix, we are now providing as a separate download just the latest Windows menu (updated 9 December 2023); you can download it here.

 Running our older DOS-based programs with Windows

 We have brought together on a single new page all the information about running our older non-Windows simulations with any version of Windows from XP onwards.
 Unless you are running a very old PC, please check there first before ordering any non-Windows simulation.

 This applies particularly if you are having trouble with graphics or sound with any of our simulations when using Windows XP, Vista, 7 or 8.

 If you have a problem with any of our simulations, particularly the new ones, the quickest way to resolve them is to email details to us at email@example.com.
 Please say if you can accept a replacement as a zipped .exe or .msi file, as that’s the quickest way for us to help you.
 If possible please attach a saved game position from which we can reproduce the problem; because text files can get corrupted in email transmission, it’s best to zip saved files.